 Shane Black had gone on record stating he wanted this movie to be true to the spirit of the franchise, and for it to be R-rated, saying, "It's an odd thing.
 Whether Deadpool (2016) helped is an open question, but I suspect it did.
 I made a condition of my participation with 'Predator,' that it be the same rating as the first movie, and the first movie was rated R. In other words, I don't want to cut away every time the Predator does something violent.
 I was watching the American version of The Grudge (2004), which was PG-13, and I remember being so frustrated by the fact that everything that was scary in the Japanese version, they had to cut away from in the PG-13 American version."

 Shane Black was cast in the original film, with the intention that he would re-write the script during production.
 However, he chose not to do so and the script was not rewritten.

 Benicio Del Toro was originally supposed to star, but he was replaced by Boyd Holbrook due to scheduling conflicts.

-This marks the sixth time the Predator has appeared in a theatrical release, after Predator (1987), Predator 2 (1990), AVP: Alien vs. Predator (2004), Aliens vs. Predator: Requiem (2007), and Predators (2010).
+This film marked the sixth time the Predator appeared in a theatrical release, after Predator (1987), Predator 2 (1990), AVP: Alien vs. Predator (2004), Aliens vs. Predator: Requiem (2007) and Predators (2010).

-Sterling K. Brown, Thomas Jane, Olivia Munn and Boyd Holbrook have starred in a Marvel movie.
-Sterling was in Black Panther (2018),Thomas was in The Punisher (2004), Olivia was in X-Men: Apocalypse (2016) and Boyd was in Logan (2017).
+Sterling K. Brown, Thomas Jane, Olivia Munn and Boyd Holbrook all starred in a Marvel movie.
+Brown was in Black Panther (2018), Jane was in The Punisher (2004), Munn was in X-Men: Apocalypse (2016), and Holbrook was in Logan (2017).